shqosimov/shqosimov/README.md

 I'm Shokhrukh from Uzbekistan, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-- 🔭 I’m currently working on my own project
+- 🔭 I’m currently working on my own project 😎
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other web resourse creators
+- 👯 I’m looking to collaborate with other web resourse creators 🔍
-- 🤔 I’m looking for help with UI/UX designing
+- 🤔 I’m looking for help with UI/UX designing 🎓
-- 💬 Ask me about anything
+- 💬 Ask me about anything 👑
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Nothing yet 😐
 <br /><hr />
 ### Connect with me: